Candace M. Williams

 How Are Support Amounts Calculated?

 There are a number of factors that courts consider when awarding child support.
-They begin by examining the combined incomes of both parents and subtracting any deductions.
+They begin by examining the combined incomes of both parents and subtracting any deductions like Social Security.
 They then use a formulaic system to calculate payment amounts in light of all relevant factors.

 Why You Should Work With An Experienced Attorney